-It was first built by Ogasawara Clan in 1504, and at that time, the
+The castle was first built by Ogasawara Clan in 1504.

-Matsumoto city is positioned right in the center of Nagano Prefecture, so the area was important place.
+Matsumoto city is positioned right in the center of Nagano Prefecture, so this area was important place.

 But Takeda Family was destroyed in 1582, so Ogasawara Clan came back this castle again.